 However, having the CubeMX take care of peripheral configuration is a pure joy and a big reason why I would want to work with the STM32.

 The ATSAMD10 has a QFN package, however it uses the clunky Atmel Studio, and updating the peripherals takes a lot of time because the ASF Wizard is slow to launch.
 While I have quite a bit of code written so that I can create projects easily, the lack of an auto-configuration tool like the CubeMX has made it very tedious to create new projects.

 The Padauk MCU line is incredibly cheap, and yet they are quite easy to program because of the smaller register set.
 However, they are only available through sources in China and Taiwan, and is generally not available in QFN packages.
 Parsing the documentation can be frustrating because not everything is spelt out clearly.
-Therefore, they are not recommended as your next step from Arduino.
+Therefore, I do not recommend them as your next step from Arduino.

 Almost all of the Bee series MCUs come in QFN packages.
 This is a definite plus for me because a small physical footprint means a smaller board.
 They also come in friendlier SOIC-16 and TQFP packages.

 Strong software support and great documentation is a winning combination.
 With easy-to-use hardware kits and tight integration between software and hardware, it makes SiLab's entry hard to beat.
 It is also cost-friendly to the budget-strapped because ICs can be obtained in the sub $0.50 range for single quantities.
 The intangibles, like an IC that is easy to obtain from major distributors, as well as a 10 year commitment, puts it over the competition.

 This is definitely a chip you would want to have in your back pocket.
 And if you are interested, I'll let SiLabs themselves help you choose the best microcontroller in their EFM8 line for you.